Suburban Lawns: History

 After forming in 1978, Suburban Lawns released their debut single, "Gidget Goes to Hell", in 1979 on their own Suburban Industrial label.
 The song gained the band notoriety when its Jonathan Demme-directed music video was shown on Saturday Night Live.

 The band was part of the LA punk scene at the time, alongside bands such as X, Saccharine Trust and Fear.

 Their musical performances included creative costumes with Su Tissue delivering, according to Ennui a "full mind blowing impact".
 Though music journalists found her performances confusing, that she "looked so bored and uncomfortable standing on stage with all of these boys that looked like they were having so much fun".

 Their sole album, Suburban Lawns, produced and engineered by EJ Emmons and Troy Mathisen, was released in 1981 on I.R.S.
 Records, featuring new wave radio favorite "Janitor" (previously released as a single in 1980).

 It has been said that the lyrics of "Janitor" were derived from a real-life conversation between Sue "Su Tissue" McLane and friend Brian Smith.
 According to Smith, the two were conversing in a loud room when they first met:

 She asked me what I did for a living.
 I said "I'm a janitor," and she thought I said "Oh my genitals."
 [Richard "Frankie Ennui" Whitney] overheard this and wrote the song.

 According to Richard Whitney, this story is somewhat backwards; the music and all of the lyrics apart from “Oh, my genitals!
 I’m a janitor!” were already written when Sue McLane added them herself:

 Su was definitely more of a poet than I have ever dreamed of being.
 The lyrics, except for Su’s contribution, are pretty straightforward science-nerd stuff about all things explosive.
 Su’s addition, whatever the source (and I have no reason to doubt what Brian Smith has apparently written about how Su came up with that addition), gave the song a poetical spin that added the dimension it needed to make it interesting.
 That’s exactly why, in my opinion, our best songs were those that were written collaboratively.

 Gleur departed during the recording of the Richard Mazda-produced five-song EP Baby, released in 1983, and the band folded shortly afterward.

 Later projects

 After the split, Whitney and Ranson formed a new, short-lived band called the Lawns, while McLane attended Berklee College of Music, where she studied piano.

 In 1976, McLane also formed a short-lived band called The Technocrats with keyboardist Chan Poling and guitarist Beej Chaney, who would later split off to form Minneapolis punk/New Wave group The Suburbs.

-In 1982, McLane recorded a solo album, Salon de Musique.
+In 1984, McLane released a solo album, Salon de Musique.
 She also played the role of Peggy Dillman in Demme's 1986 comedy movie Something Wild opposite Melanie Griffith, Jeff Daniels and Ray Liotta.